Year 7 Admissions FAQs

 Q: My child lives equally with both my partner and myself at different addresses, what address will you consider?

-A: In order to ensure equal opportunity to all applicants, we can only consider the address that is on the CAF and this is normally the address of the parent who is in receipt of the child benefit or child tax credit.
+A: In order to ensure equal opportunity to all applicants, we can only consider the address that is on the online application form and this is normally the address of the parent who is in receipt of the child benefit or child tax credit.

 Q. I live close to the Academy and I know children who live further away from my address who attend the Academy, does this mean that my child will definitely be offered a place?